How to reclaim VAT you've paid in an EU country if you’re registered for VAT in the UK.

 You cannot get a refund for:

-- goods you bring in from another EU country (these are called ‘acquisitions’)
+- goods you bring in from an EU country (these are called ‘acquisitions’)

 - goods or services you buy for resale

-Goods you bring in from another EU country to use in your business will be ‘zero-rated’ (meaning no VAT is payable) if:
+Goods you bring in from an EU country to use in your business will be ‘zero-rated’ (meaning no VAT is payable) if:

 - your EU VAT number is shown on the supplier’s invoice (for UK VAT-registered businesses, this is your UK VAT number)